Gleejr/Azure-network-protocols/README.md

 <p>
-17. Open Microsoft Edge and go to google.com, type in the search bar download Wireshark, and click on the first link.
+17. Open Microsoft Edge, go to google.com, search for "download Wireshark," and click on the first link.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/df0eff56-b8f7-4ba4-960b-d1dce45bf309)

 <p>
- 18. Click on Windows x64 Installer and Wireshark will start to download.
+ 18. Click "Windows x64 Installer" to download Wireshark.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/84ac522b-f461-4a3e-a12d-4db31d098853)

 <p>
- 19. Open the Wireshark Installer, keep clicking next (leave every option to the default setting), and click install until you get to the last screen that shows finish.
+ 19. Open the Wireshark Installer, proceed by clicking "Next" (leave every option at the default setting), and click "Install" until you reach the final screen showing "Finish."
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/d51d62d8-0270-4554-8a01-99f341466688)

 <p>
- 20. Open wireshark, click ethernet, and click the blue icon in the top left. (when you hover over the icon it should say "start capturing packets")
+ 20. Open Wireshark, click "Ethernet," and click the blue icon in the top left to start capturing packets.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/f1e6d21f-7895-47c3-86a2-363a60a1323b)

 <p>
  21. There will be alot of traffic showing because there is so much running in the background.
-Type in ICMP where it says "apply a display filter" and press enter.
+Type "ICMP" in the "Apply a display filter" box and press Enter.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/4ebe27e3-1cd7-45a1-b78d-da65b0171568)